kpath/Vagrant-CRS/software/readme.txt

-Place the software installers that you downloaded from KP FTP in this directory.
+Place the unzipped software installers that you download in this directory.
 The vagrant install scripts will do the rest.